 Water Supply Augmentation

-As a response to the water crisis and to help businesses adjust to the “New Normal” of water scarcity the Sustainable Water Use Journey has been mapped out and proposes actions for each step of the journey.
-Once you have managed to reduce your water consumption, the next step is to look at augementing the water supply.
+As a response to the water crisis and to help businesses adjust to the “New Normal” of water scarcity, the Sustainable Water Use Journey has been mapped out and proposes actions for each step of the journey.
+Once you have managed to reduce your water consumption (through steps 1 through 3), the next step is to look at augmenting the water supply.

 Alternatively you can contact firstname.lastname@example.org for business support in scoping for water solutions including:

 - Independent advice on possible solutions for increasing water efficiencies, reusing or recycling water and supply options;

 - Contacts for consultants and technology suppliers that could assist further;